 Dustin Kaufman, 29, drums, New School/MSM.
 Dustin and I began playing music together a lot in college, about 10 years ago.
 Our playing styles were so similar back then it was like we could predict what each other was going to play!
 He has since become such an in-demand drummer than I feel fortunate every chance we have to play together.

-The Soundwaves have been performing at CHL for over 7 years now.
+The Boat Band have been performing at CHL for over 7 years now.
 My favorite part is that each week we pick different music to play and that we get a chance to vibe off of the audience.